 Licensing Levels

-Pending final approval from DPI, the following licensing options will be offered at UW–Madison.
+The following licensing options will be offered at UW–Madison.

 - Secondary Education program areas will license in their subject area Grades 4 through 12, and also in English as a Second Language Kindergarten through Grade 12.
-These new levels will replace the current licensing level of Early Adolescence through Adolescence.

 Wisconsin State Licensing